 NAS established one of the first Endowed Chairs in NAS in the United States and recruited Henrietta Mann, one of the premier scholars and leaders in Native American Studies, to fill it.
-This year, the Department named her successor, Bill Yellowtail, former Montana State Senator and a past Regional Director of the Environmental Protection Agency.
+Two years ago the Department named her successor, Bill Yellowtail, former Montana State Senator and a past Regional Director of the Environmental Protection Agency.